danmindru/responsive-html-email-signature/README.md

 $ yarn # or npm install
 $ gulp # By default, HTML & CSS files in './src' will be watched for changes
 ```

+> Note: it's built using node v7.x, so please make sure your node version is up to date.
+Version 6+ should be fine.

 ### Configuring
 To make a basic email from existing templates, you only have to edit the `conf.json` file in each template.